 Cranbrook and Sissinghurst fall within the Borough of Tunbridge Wells and are represented in Parliament by the Member for Maidstone.
 Roughly equidistant and easily accessible to these two important urban centres, Cranbrook and Sissinghurst have nonetheless preserved their rural aspect and a remarkably high level of self-sufficiency.

 The historic Churchyard is a place of pilgrimage for many visitors from USA, Canada and Australia exploring their origins.
-The current local burial ground is at Golford where stained glass windows representing the Four Seasons in the Weald have recently been installed in the Chapel.
+The current local burial ground in Cranbrook is at Golford where stained glass windows including those representing the Four Seasons in the Weald have been installed in the Chapel.